 The Lake States Railway Historical Association shall dedicate itself to the expansion and dissemination of knowledge on the history of railroading and associated social, economic, and technical development.
 As such, the Association shall primarily preserve and protect two-dimensional documentary/graphic/bibliographic artifacts (e.g. photographic prints, negatives, positives, transparencies, maps, drawings, books, pamphlets, magazines, company/industry publications, rule books, and so forth).
 The Association shall also preserve and protect relevant media such as audio recordings, film, video, and 3-D artifact collections secondary to and as appropriate to the primary collection.
 The principal geographical focus of the collections shall be North America with concentration on the Western Great Lakes Region of the U.S. during the era extending from steam locomotion power to and including first-generation diesel locomotion power.
 The Association is dedicated to the highest standards of collection, restoration, preservation and scholarship.
 It is committed to facilitating research, interpretation, and publication from its collections.

 LSRHA is supported through the generosity of individuals, foundations, firms, and organizations who share a dedication to railway history preservation.
 We offer several levels of annual membership.
-Members receive a quarterly newsletter, and participate in our annual banquet and history program.
+Members receive a quarterly newsletter, and participate in our annual banquet and history symposium.
 Won’t you join us?
 Memberships are valid for 12 months, upon receipt of dues.
 Download an application form HERE.
+Or join using PayPal:

 Working in our archives provides an ideal opportunity to broaden one’s knowledge in the ever-interesting and challenging field of railroad history.
 It also affords an excellent learning environment to gain hands-on experience in artifact preservation and collections management.
 Join us for a rewarding and fascinating journey into the world railroad history!
 Call our office for details.

-Rescuing endangered collections and preserving them for the appreciation and education of future generations is our mission at Lake States.
+Preserving endangered collections for the appreciation and education of future generations is our mission at Lake States.
 We welcome new collections.
 Do you have rail history seeking a home?
 Please consider us as the future repository for your important collection.
 We will provide it with a safe, secure, and long-term home.
 Contact our office for more details.

 Lake States Railway Historical Association is affiliated with the Wisconsin Historical Society and Wisconsin Council for Local History, and a member of the American Association for State and Local History (AASLH).